tsugiproject/tsugi/README_POSTGRESQL.md

 Detecting Which Driver is Active
 --------------------------------

-Much of the work in the sytnax transformation is accomplished in the `\Tsugi\Util\PDOX` class.
+Much of the work in the syntax transformation is accomplished in the `\Tsugi\Util\PDOX` class.
 Form the beginning of Tsugi this has been an abstraction to clean up and simplify the use of the`\PDO` class in PHP.
 PDOX makes it much easier to write code that does a good job checking all SQL statements for syntax errors and catching things in development